List of Home and Away characters introduced in 1995: Saul Bennett

-Saul Bennett, played by former Macquarie University Senior Lecturer, Dr. David Ritchie, first on screen appearance on 21 November 1995.
+Saul Bennett, played by former Macquarie University Senior Lecturer Dr. David Ritchie, made his first on-screen appearance on 21 November 1995.
 Saul is a leader of a religious cult and attempts to lure Selina Roberts (Tempany Deckert) into joining the cause.
 Tina Baker of Soaplife said " Home and Away's cult leader Saul was nice Joey Rainbow's dad, but that didn't stop him from brainwashing his devotees, stealing Irene's baby, kidnapping Selina on her wedding day, and trying to force her to have his child...as you do."
 A columnist from Inside Soap described Saul as "nuttier than a veggie roast" and cults and fires "go hand-in-hand" in soap operas.
 They added that Saul looked just like Gandalf from The Lord of the Rings.